miracl/mfa-client-sdk-android/README.md

         BAD_CLIENT_VERSION,      // Remote error - wrong client app version
-        UNTRUSTED_DOMAIN_ERROR,  // Local error - a request to a domain, that is not in the trusted list was attempted REGISTRATION_EXPIRED,    // Remote error - regOTT expired OPERATION_NOT_ALLOWED    // Remote error - RegCode generation not allowed for users, registered with RegCode }
+        UNTRUSTED_DOMAIN_ERROR,  // Local error - a request to a domain, that is not in the trusted list was attempted REGISTRATION_EXPIRED,    // Remote error - regOTT expired OPERATION_NOT_ALLOWED,   // Remote error - RegCode generation not allowed for users, registered with RegCode VERIFICATION_FAILED      // Remote error - Verification failed because of server error or invalid user id }

     public Status(int statusCode, String error) {